parallella/parallella-examples/README.md

 ## Contents

-* dac-wavegen/ - Generate different frequency sine and sawtooth waves using an I2C DAC
+* dac-wavegen - A sine and sawtooth waveform generator using an I2C DAC
-* aobench/ - A small ambient occlusion renderer for benchmarking real world floating-point performance
+* aobench     - An ambient occlusion renderer
-* blobubska/ - A real-time ray tracing visual music generator
+* blobubska   - A real-time ray tracing visual music generator
-* digital-pot/ - Program an 8-bit digital pot and use it to fade an LED
+* digital-pot - Fading an LED using an 8-bit digital potentiometer
-* john/ - John the Ripper password cracker with Parallella support
+* john        - John the Ripper password cracker with Parallella support
-* kinect_test - Program for MS Kinect that uses Epiphany to colorize, scale and render
+* kinect_test - Kinect demo that uses Epiphany to colorize, scale and render
-* lena/ - Image processing example that uses the DevIL library to filter noise
+* lena        - 2D FFT based filter on famous Lena image running on Epiphany
-* mandelbrot/ - Calculating the mandelbrot set and rendering it to the frame buffer in real-time
+* mandelbrot  - A real time Mandelbrot zoomer
-* para-para/ -  Example that shows how to run a simple "hello world" app with OpenMP, MPI and OpenCL
+* para-para   - Simple "hello world" apps in OpenMP, MPI and OpenCL
-* r-opencl/ - Vector addition from within the R programming language via OpenCL
+* r-opencl    - An example showing R with OpenCL running on Parallella

 ## Contributing